 The City of Corner Brook offers Civil Marriage Ceremonies that are performed by the Mayor.
 Prior to the ceremony you must obtain a Marriage License from an Issuer of Marriage License.

 The fee for the ceremony is $200.00 within the City and $250 outside the City.
 Payment can be made in the Office of the City Clerk prior to the ceremony taking place.
-However, in the event Mayor Pender is not available, there are other marriage commissioners
+However, in the event the Mayor is not available, there are other marriage commissioners

 in the Corner Brook area who may be of assistance.